Different Types of Safety Glove Coatings and Finishes

 • Good flame-resistance properties.

-Each of these coatings and finishes have specific features and benefits and knowing which coating or finish best suits the tasks performed by your customers is an important part of choosing the perfect glove.
+Each of these coatings and finishes has specific features and benefits and knowing which coating or finish best suits the tasks performed by your customers is an important part of choosing the perfect glove.

 Now that you’ve got a better idea of Elliotts’glove and palm coatings, and finishes, have you decided which gloves are best for you or your customers?